jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Action is eloquence.
+The greatest achievement of humanity is not its works of art, science, or technology, but the recognition of its own dysfunction.
-- William Shakespeare
+- Eckhart Tolle

-Updated on: [6/21/2023]
+Updated on: [6/22/2023]
 <!-- #quoteEnd -->
 </pre>